FusionAuth/fusionauth-example-asp-netcore5/README.md

 You need to have dotnetcore installed to run this code.
 Please note that this application uses netcore 5.0.

-Set up FusionAuth as documented in the blog post.

 ## Windows install

 To deploy and run on Windows, assuming you have the dotnetcore 5.0 runtime installed: